Office of Admissions

 The program is open to second-year Texas A&M University students who have completed two semesters and meet the requirements.

 Those students selected for the program will have the opportunity to begin medically relevant activities such as attending simulation activities, lectures and student-led programs in the College of Medicine at the Texas A&M University Health Science Center.
-As part of this program, participants will also have a current medical school student as a mentor, enroll in a MCAT prep course (such as Kaplan or Princeton Review) free of charge, and enroll in a 12-week Pathway to Medicine Seminar.
+As part of this program, participants will enroll in a MCAT prep course (such as Kaplan or Princeton Review) free of charge.
 This program will select up to 10 students.

 To qualify for the application process students must have expressed interest in medicine as a career, be U.S. citizens or U.S. permanent residents; have (at the end of the first year of attendance at Texas A&M and after at least 27 hours) a minimum cumulative GPA of 3.50.
 Transfer students are ineligible.